Healthcare Providers

 Who is conducting the Lung-MAP trial?

-The trial will open at a network of cancer centers, community hospitals, academic medical centers, and physician cooperatives across the United States with operations being managed by SWOG Cancer Research Network within the National Cancer Institute’s National Clinical Trials Network.
+The trial is open at cancer centers, community hospitals, academic medical centers, and physician cooperatives across the United States, with operations being managed by SWOG Cancer Research Network and participation by all adult cancer research groups within the NCI’s NCTN.

 Where can I learn more about Lung-MAP?